-I am 19 years old, and live in sunny Southern California with my Mom, Dad and brother Hayden.
-I just graduated from JSerra Catholic High School in San Juan Capistrano in June 2019.
-Last year was a repeat year for me as I lost my junior year to the brain tumor surgeries and complications, so instead of graduating in 2018, I graduated in 2019.
+I graduated from JSerra Catholic High School in San Juan Capistrano in June 2019.
+My last year was a repeat for me as I lost my junior year to the brain tumor surgeries and complications, so instead of graduating in 2018, I graduated in 2019.
 I grew up like many So Cal kids and played baseball, basketball, flag football and Pop Warner football.

-High school has kept me busy and here’s a few things that I have accomplished:
+College and High school has kept me busy and here’s a few things I am working on and what I have accomplished:

 - Jim Valentine Courage Award from Orange County Youth Sports Foundation, May 2019